 Students must fulfill the following requirements to secure an approved internship and enrollment in HSSP89a:

 Students should plan ahead and be aware of this schedule so that they do not jeopardize the approval of their internship.
 Failure to plan may result in more time and resources devoted to their completion of the HSSP major.

 Under the direction of a member of the HSSP faculty or faculty sponsor approved by HSSP's chair, students will conduct an intensive laboratory or field-based project that culminates in a 20- to 25-page research paper relating the research to science, society and policy.
 This requires a one-semester commitment.

-Students must have prior training in the research methods that will be used during the project.
+Students should have prior training in the appropriate research methods that will be used during the project.
 In addition, students are responsible for finding an appropriate faculty supervisor by the end of the semester preceding enrollment in HSSP 98.
 If the faculty supervisor is not a member of the HSSP faculty, approval of the project by the chair of HSSP is required before students can register for HSSP 98.

 Option 3: HSSP 98a/b (Study Abroad)

 Field work performed during a study-abroad program may satisfy the HOE requirement.
 Students interested in this option must speak with the HSSP Study Abroad Liaison and Internship Instructor in the semester prior to the study abroad program.
 The program will be reviewed to ensure it meets criteria for a hands-on experience in a health-related field.
 Upon completion of the study abroad experience, students must submit a 20-25 page paper to the HSSP Study Abroad Liaison.
 This paper will be reviewed to ensure programmatic requirements are met.
 If met, the Hands-On Experience requirement will be fulfilled.